PAMunb/svfa-scala/README.md

 - **Recall:** 0.97
 - **F-score:** 0.95

+**OBSERVATIONS**
-* Flowdroid is not taking in count the TP expected in the test group: STRONG UPDATE
+- Flowdroid is not taking in count the TP expected in StrongUpdate4;
+- Test Basic40 is commented in the test suite so the amount of TP differs from the original run by Flowdroid;

+In the next tables, there is detailed information about each group of tests run.
 - **AliasingTest** - failed: 0, passed: 4, ignored: 2 of 6 test.

 |      Test      | Expected | Actual | Status | TP  | FP  | Precision | Recall | F-score |